MarcelCutts/rebolt/docs/get-started.md

 7. You can run your app now:

-Run in one tab of your terminal `yarn run watch` to compile the ReasonML code, and in the other start the React Native app in the simulator `react-native run-ios`
+Run in one tab of your terminal `yarn watch` to compile the ReasonML code, and in the other start the React Native app in the simulator `react-native run-ios`